Detective Conan: The Raven Chaser: Plot

-Conan tracks down her neighbor, Shun Sawamura, and asks him some questions.
-He finds out that Nanako and her boyfriend, Kousuke Mizutani, often went stargazing together.
-Conan realizes that the crime scenes are ordered like the star constellation Ursa Major, making the last crime scene Shiba Park.
-The police also figure out the pattern and leave for Tokyo Tower.
+Conan finds out that Nanako and her boyfriend, Kosuke Mizutani, often went star gazing together.
+Conan realizes that the crime scenes form the Big Dipper constellation along with the North Star Polaris.

+When the police arrive at a deserted Tokyo Tower, Conan sneaks past them and confronts Mizutani, who confesses to the crimes and intends to commit suicide by poison.

-Conan confronts Mizutani, who is about to commit suicide in Nanako's memory and to avoid arrest.
-Mizutani thought one of the seven had pushed Nanako out, but Nanako's brother, Kazuki Honjou, shows up and testifies that he had overheard two survivors say that Nanako voluntarily stepped out.
-Conan reveals that the murderer is Kazuki because Mizutani would not murder to stain the memory of Nanako.
-He tells Mizutani that the survivors appreciated Nanako's sacrifice and sent flowers to her memorial.
-Kazuki lied to manipulate Mizutani into avenging Nanako but did it himself after realizing that Mizutani would not.
-Mizutani realizes that Nanako would not have wanted him to commit suicide and returns the victims' belongings to Kazuki, who would have used the evidence to convict Mizutani.
-Kazuki threatens Conan and Mizutani with a knife.
-Matsumoto appears and shoots the knife out of Kazuki's hands.
+Mizutani thought one of the seven must have pushed Nanako out of the elevator during the hotel fire, but Nanako's brother, Kazuki Honjou, who was one of the seven in the elevator, shows up and testifies that she voluntarily stepped out.
+Conan reveals that the real murderer is Kazuki Honjou and not Mizutani because Mizutani would never commit murder to stain the memory of Nanako and his precious stars.
+However, Kazuki, obsessively fond of his younger sister, decided after her death to take revenge on all those who "took her away from him", including Mizutani.

+To this purpose, Kazuki tricked Mizutani to become a scapegoat by persuading him to take the blame for the revenge murders.
+The mahjong stones left at the murder scenes were deliberate clues to point the police investigation into Mizutani's direction, with the final stone pinpointing the location of Tokyo Tower - a fact which both Conan and Kogoro have managed to deduce.

-Conan realizes that Matsumoto is Irish in disguise.
-Irish claims that he does not want to kill Conan.
-He says he discovered Conan's true identity, having matched his and Shinichi's fingerprints, and wants to turn him in to the "boss" alive.
-The "boss" would know of Gin's mistake and punish Gin, satisfying Irish's revenge against him for killing his friend Pisco.
+Kazuki threatens Conan and Mizutani with a knife; but then Matsumoto interferes and incapacitates Kazuki.
+Conan, however, realizes that Superintendent Matsumoto is Irish in perfect disguise.
+Irish claims that he doesn't want to kill Conan.
+He says he knows Conan's true identity but didn't tell anyone because he hates the Black Organization for killing his friend, Pisco.
 Conan wants the memory chip, but Irish refuses to hand it over.

-Ran arrives at Tokyo Tower and finds Irish still disguised as Matsumoto.
-She uses karate, but a kick to his face tears off part of his mask.
-Taking advantage of her surprise, Irish overpowers Ran.
+Soon Ran arrives at Tokyo Tower and finds Irish, who is still disguised as Matsumoto.
+She makes some good karate hits, but a kick to his face tears off part of his mask, thus surprising her.
+Irish uses this to his advantage and overpowers Ran.

 Irish and Conan move outside near the top, and a helicopter with Gin, Vodka, Korn, and Chianti arrives.
 Irish shows them the chip, and Gin orders Chianti to shoot Irish and the chip.
-The bullet seriously injured Irish.
+Seriously injured by the bullet, Irish is barely alive.
 Conan tries to drag him to safety, but Gin notices Conan and tries to shoot him.
-Irish shields Conan and dies.
+Irish protects Conan and dies from his gunshot wound.